KNOW THE REAL HISTORY OF MOSQUE

 Jamia Mosque Al-Mustafa mosque is situated in the Redhill Surrey, a diverse town with a rich history.
 It is our belief that our primary concern should be to serve the needs of the local community and to work towards the common good.
 In recent years there have been noticeable improvements in Borough of Reigate and Banstead education, health provision, environment, and community cohesion.
 Our partnerships with the Borough of Reigate and Banstead, Local Schools, the local Police and fire services and many others have helped us to contribute towards these improvements.
 This builds on the very foundation of the mosque: a coming together of distinguished Muslims to build Jamia Mosque Al-Mustafa Redhill the in the boroughs.

 Promoting Tolerance and Opposing Extremism

 Jamia Mosque Al-Mustafa Redhill works actively to promote tolerance and understanding.
-Along with all the local mosques, we are in the partnership with local agency Our Muslims community from different backgrounds and strands of Islam.
+Along with all the local mosques, we are in partnership with a local agency Our Muslim community from different backgrounds and strands of Islam.
 We enjoy excellent interfaith relations – and the strength of these relationships has stood us all in good stead during the recent testing years.